github-education-resources/GitHubGraduation-2021/README.md

 ## 2. Add yourself to Yearbook 🏫

-Replace `mehersaipreetam` with your GitHub username in this guide.
+Replace `<YOUR-USERNAME>` with your GitHub username in this guide.

-### First, create the folder _data/mehersaipreetam/
+### First, create the folder _data/<YOUR-USERNAME>/
 Fork this repository, create a new folder inside the `_data` folder, and name it with your username.
 It should look something like this `_data/mehersaipreetam/`.
 Ex.

 ```
-_data/mehersaipreetam/
+_data/MonaTheOctocat/
 ```
 ### Second, add your profile information
-Create a markdown file in your folder following the convention `mehersaipreetam.md`.
+Create a markdown file in your folder following the convention `<YOUR-USERNAME.md`.
 Ex.

 ```
-_data/mehersaipreetam/mehersaipreetam.md
+_data/MonaTheOctocat/MonaTheOctocat.md
 ```
 Copy the next template into your file, delete the boilerplate data and fill the information with yours.
 ```